wp-plugins/advanced-facebook-wall-widget/readme.txt

 If Captcha Require.
 Fill it.

 That's it.
-And you will find your APP Id &amp; APP Secret
+And you will find your APP Id & APP Secret

-<strong>3.
-Width:</strong> Width of your Module in pixel.
+3. Width: Width of your Module in pixel.

-<strong>4.
-Post Limit:</strong> Limit of the numbers of Post you like to display.
+4. Post Limit: Limit of the numbers of Post you like to display.

-<strong>5.
-Link Target Attributes:</strong> Link Target - Open in New Window or Same Window or Top Window
+5. Link Target Attributes: Link Target - Open in New Window or Same Window or Top Window

-<strong>6.
-Display Attachment:</strong> Yes or No.
+6. Display Attachment: Yes or No.

 == Frequently Asked Questions ==
  Contact us for any kind of support - admin@connexapps.com